-- Kids who avoid the urge to go often don’t want to miss playtime (see below) or they are afraid to go because of the pain.
+- Kids who avoid the urge to go often don’t want to miss playtime or they may be afraid to go because of the pain associated with pooping.

 - Children may be uncomfortable or embarrassed about using the restroom outside of their homes and instead avoid having a bowel movement altogether.

 - Many children report they don’t like to use the bathrooms at school so they will hold it until they get home.
 You might be surprised how often I hear this in my office.

 - Kids will often avoid going to the bathroom at friends’ houses, at overnight camps, or in other less comfortable environments.
 If this is a chronic issue, it can lead to problems.